NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Aura of Faith.md

 Granted by [[Feats/Aura of Faith|Aura of Faith]]

-Your first strike against an unholy creature each round deals an additional 1 spirit damage.
+You add the holy trait to your Strikes.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*